CyberShanks/Malicious-PDF-Classifier/README.md

 ### Navigate the Repository
 #### Files
-`DataCleaning.ipynb`: Contains code to clean the data `ocr.ipynb`: Contains investigation of `used_ocr` feature
+`DataCleaning.ipynb`: Contains code to clean the data

+`ocr.ipynb`: Contains investigation of `used_ocr` feature

 #### Folders
 `/Pipeline`: Contains Pipeline Scripts and Trained Models.
 - `/Pipeline/src`: Contains pipeline scripts
 - `/Pipeline/models`: Contains trained models

-If you want to use the code, then consult the `TESTING_GUIDE.md` and fetch the dependencies from `/Pipeline/requirements.txt`
+To use the code, consult the `TESTING_GUIDE.md`, and fetch the dependencies from `/Pipeline/requirements.txt`

 `/Resources`:
 - Contains ydata.profiling output (dataset_profile.html)